Calvary Lutheran Church

 II.4.c.
 Recommended policy changes will be reviewed by the Policy Board and implemented with the concurrence of three out of five members.

 II.4.d.
-The Policy Board will meet with committee chairs at least quarterly to provide guidance and direction to the standing committees, receive feedback on progress towards stated goals of the ministry plan, and synchronize the efforts of the standing committees.
+(Optional) The Policy Board will meet with committee chairs at least quarterly to provide guidance and direction to the standing committees, receive feedback on progress towards stated goals of the ministry plan, and synchronize the efforts of the standing committees.

 5. Annual Meetings and Officer Installation